cockroachdb/docs/v21.1/logging-overview.md

 - `USER_ADMIN`
 - `PRIVILEGES`

-<span class="version-tag">New in v21.1:</span> Logging is now configurable via YAML.
+{% include_cached new-in.html version=v21.1 %} Logging is now configurable via YAML.
 The YAML configuration allows you to customize which kinds of events are output to different logging destinations, along with many other parameters.
 As a result, the logging flags previously used with `cockroach` commands are now deprecated in favor of the YAML configuration.
 For details, see [Configure Logs](configure-logs.html).

 ## See also